Skip to main content

 Visualize your project's dependencies:

-cforge tree
+cforge deps tree

 Output (with colors):